CaroBilkis/damcito/readme.md

 # Damcito

-Development of a Wordpress theme for the implementation of a website.
+Development of a Wordpress theme for the implementation of a specific website..

 You can view the site at https://taller5.ludic.cc/artimanias/2021/.